ilo161/capicua/README.md

 ### <ins>Board</ins>
 ### Technical Challenges

-The board set up animations will be technically challenging because game pieces will be shuffled and distributed to multiple player with animation.
-We also anticpate challenges with the viewbox when the length of the sides of the game pieces exceeds the dimensions of the visible board.
-Another challenge we foresee is syncing our game logic with our animations.
+ We anticpate challenges with the viewbox when the length of the sides of the game pieces exceeds the dimensions of the visible board.
+Another challenge we foresee is syncing our game logic with the server.

 ### <ins>Gameplay</ins>
  Gameplay begins with players drawing 7 bones/dominoes.
 First player is decided by whom has the highest double(i.e. double 6 ...
 5...4...3..etc.).
 The following player(s) may only play a bone if one of their bones has the same number of dots as either end of the gameboard.
-Otherwise... player must draw from the pile of remaining bones, if not bones are available, player skips their turn.
-A player or team wins when they have no remaining bones in their hand.
+Otherwise... player must draw from the pile of remaining bones, if no bones are available, player skips their turn.
+A player wins when they have no remaining bones in their hand.
 The opponents dots on all remaining bones are added to the score of the winner.
+Except when the game achieves a "locked game" status (all players have no playable bones) then the winner of that rounds get all points from opponents minus their own dots on their remaining hand.

 A capicua occurs when a player's winning bone can be played on either side of the board.(A capicua triggers a graphical effect).
-Please note that our games involves high levels of flashing lights and background music.

 ### Technical Challenges